ahmadibrahim/REST-DOC/les_verbes_http.md

 ![Tip](lightbulb1.png) The verbs GET, HEAD, OPTIONS and TRACE are neutral verbs.

  ### The GET verb for reading
 The GET method is used to get a resource.
-When it succeed, this method returns a JSON/XML representation of the resources and a HTPP Code 20X.
+When it succeed, this method returns a JSON/XML representation of the resources and a HTTP Code 20X.
 In case of failure, this method returns in most cases a 404 (NOT FOUND) of 400 (BAD REQUEST) response code.

 Examples: